 In addition to offering solid cover to help pay the vet fees when your pet is injured or falls ill, we found that, generally speaking, Agria's exclusions are less restrictive than some other insurers.
 For instance, take the situation where your pet falls ill late at night outside of your vet's normal hours but you're worried enough to take him/her to a 24-hour vet.
 Agria's terms & conditions basically state that they'll cover this scenario (details below), versus many insurers that state out-of-hours treatment is only covered if your pet falls ill with a life-threatening condition.
-When your pet falls ill at 11 p.m. you shouldn't have to wonder if your insurance will cover for veterinary treatment.
+When your pet falls ill at 11 p.m. you shouldn't have to wonder if your insurance will cover any veterinary treatment.

 While of course there are exclusions, there is nothing highly unusual that we noticed relative to other pet insurers.
 It's always a good idea to read through the terms & conditions yourself, however, to pinpoint any exclusions that may apply to you and your pet.
 Like most pet insurers, Agria will pay your vet directly, provided your vet is in agreement.

 The 10% copay amount is calculated after the fixed amount has been deducted.
 Here is an example:

 |Agria Excess/Copay Example|